My child is unwell - when should I see a doctor?

 - Tip: Rectal temperatures can be 0.5-1.0 ºC higher.

-- Tip: If you are not sure then measure the temperature two or three times and if it varies more than 0.2 ºC each time there are likely some measurement errors (common with ear thermometers in small children).
+- Tip: If you are not sure then measure the temperature two or three times and or with different devices and if it varies more than 0.2 ºC each time there are likely some measurement errors (common with ear thermometers in small children).

 I find infrared thermometers are more accurate if pointed at the side of the forehead which is called the temple area — there is an artery running relatively close under the skin and the temperature of the overlying skin is reflecting the central body temperature better than the skin of the forehead.